 74 – Taste local delicacies on an Orlando food tour

 Feeling peckish?
-Make sure to wear your stretchiest pants because you’ll be stuffed with all of Orlando’s most famous flavors after an informative food-themed walking tour.
+Make sure to wear your most stretchy pants because you’ll be stuffed with all of Orlando’s most famous flavors after an informative food-themed walking tour.

 75 – Rock out at the Hard Rock Cafe

-Nested at the core of the world-famous Universal Studios Orlando, it’s impossible to miss the Hard Rock Cafe’s giant, iconic entrance.
+Nested at the core of the world-famous Universal Studios Orlando, the Hard Rock Cafe with its giant iconic entrance is impossible to miss.

 76 – Wet your whistle on a brewery tour